 And still … every day, in every medium, men and women address the world of New York, hoping to somehow witness and share something, even if it’s simply a glimpse, of the great metropolis’ spirit.
-Does the New York that Whitman so thrillingly celebrated in Leaves of Grass (“beautiful city, the city of hurried and sparkling waters! the city of spires and masts!”) bear any resemblance to the city evoked in Lou Reed’s “Perfect Day” or the landscape that Woody Allen romanticized in Manhattan?
-Of course it does — in the sense that these and countless other visions of New York have helped to forge the complex, contradictory idea of the city that most of us carry around in our heads and our hearts.
+Does the New York that Whitman celebrated in Leaves of Grass (“beautiful city, the city of hurried and sparkling waters! the city of spires and masts!”) bear any resemblance to the city evoked in Lou Reed’s “Perfect Day” or the landscape that Woody Allen romanticized in Manhattan?
+Of course it does — in that these and countless other visions of New York have helped to forge the complex, contradictory idea of the city that most of us carry around in our heads and our hearts.

 For those of us who were in New York on September 11, 2001, and for billions more who watched 9/11 unfold on TV and online, that 20th-century idea — of what the city meant to New Yorkers and to the rest of the world — will likely never hold sway again.
 It has been changed, changed utterly.

 Moreover, for some who witnessed the 2001 attacks on New York — and on the Pentagon and the plane that went down in Pennsylvania — the scale of the carnage in Lower Manhattan transformed the entire city, in an instant, from a place they called home to a place they had to leave behind forever.
 For others, the love we always had for New York only grew stronger after seeing it so savagely attacked.
-Our connection to the city (and to other New Yorkers) now had about it a sense of defiance coupled with an odd sort of tenderness: the urban polestar that had always felt so huge and indomitable suddenly seemed nakedly, painfully vulnerable and in need of protection.
+Our connection to the city (and to other New Yorkers) now had about it a sense of defiance coupled with an odd sort of tenderness: the urban polestar that had always felt so huge and indomitable suddenly seemed painfully vulnerable and in need of protection.
 Our protection.

-Here, on the anniversary of the attacks that shaped recent history more profoundly than any other single event of the past quarter-century, LIFE.com pays tribute to New York — specifically, to the storied landscape of Lower Manhattan, where 400 years ago New York was born — in photographs made in the decades before the Twin Towers anchored the foot of the island.
+Here, on the anniversary of the attacks that shaped recent history more profoundly than any other event of the past quarter-century, LIFE.com pays tribute to New York — specifically, to the storied landscape of Lower Manhattan, where 400 years ago New York was born — in photographs made in the decades before the Twin Towers anchored the foot of the island.
 Wall Street, Battery Park, New York Harbor, the Brooklyn Bridge, Trinity Church, the Statue of Liberty — they’re all here: landmarks that, despite everything, retain their place in the collective imagination, captured by some of the finest photographers of the 20th century.